gondyb/Website-Monitor/README.md

 ### Statistics package

 This package computes different kind of statistics about the websites.
 It then sends these statistics back to the UI.

-## How to run it

-⚠️You may need to make the terminal a little bit bigger to display every statistics.

-### Docker

-If you have docker installed, you can build the container with `docker build -t wsmonitor .` then run it with `docker run -it --rm wsmonitor`.

-### Java

-This project requires **Java 11 Runtime** installed.

-To run it, launch this command in a terminal:

-`java -jar wsmonitor.jar`

-## Fake server

-To test this application, I built a small [Slow server](https://gist.github.com/gondyb/19e72e601e72b654af1b02d59d8db833) in Python.
-Its availability percentage is around 60%, thus it makes a great candidate for real-life testing.

 ## Things to improve